FaustoRosado/AIER-alerts/AiER_Sprint2_Technical_Architecture_Adjusted.md

 **Tool:** Terraform v1.7.5

-**Justification:**
+**Why We Chose Terraform:**
-- Multi-cloud capability for future expansion potential
+- Works with multiple cloud providers (not just AWS) for future flexibility
-- Strong module ecosystem and community support
+- Has many pre-built modules and community support for faster development
-- State management with S3 backend and DynamoDB locking
+- Manages infrastructure state (what's deployed) using AWS S3 and DynamoDB for reliability
-- Better readability and reusability compared to JSON/YAML templates
+- Code is easier to read and reuse compared to other formats
-- Team familiarity from previous coursework
+- Our team already knows how to use it from previous classes

 ## GitHub Repository

 **Repository URL:** https://github.com/cu5t05/p3-api-devsec

-**Branch Structure:**
+**How We Organize Our Code:**
-- `main` - production-ready code
+- `main` branch - Contains stable, production-ready code that has been tested
-- `develop` - integration branch
+- `develop` branch - Where we integrate new features before they're ready for production
-- `feature/*` - individual feature branches
+- `feature/*` branches - Individual branches for each new feature we're working on

-**Commit Standards:** All commits follow conventional commit format (e.g., `feat: add VPC module`, `fix: correct IAM policy syntax`)
+**Our Commit Rules:** All code changes follow a standard format (e.g., `feat: add VPC module` for new features, `fix: correct IAM policy syntax` for bug fixes)

 ## Core Infrastructure Provisioned

-### Networking
-- **VPC:** 10.0.0.0/16 CIDR block across us-east-1
-- **Subnets:**
-  - 2 public subnets (10.0.1.0/24, 10.0.2.0/24) in us-east-1a and us-east-1b
-  - 2 private subnets (10.0.10.0/24, 10.0.11.0/24) in us-east-1a and us-east-1b
-  - 2 database subnets (10.0.20.0/24, 10.0.21.0/24) in us-east-1a and us-east-1b
-- **Route Tables:** Separate route tables for public, private, and database tiers
-- **Internet Gateway:** Attached to VPC for public subnet internet access
-- **NAT Gateway:** Deployed in public subnet for private subnet outbound traffic
-- **VPC Flow Logs:** Enabled and sent to CloudWatch Logs (retention: 30 days)

-### IAM
-- **Roles Created:**
-  - `devsecops-pipeline-role` - For CodePipeline with least-privilege access to CodeBuild, ECR, ECS
-  - `ecs-task-execution-role` - For ECS tasks to pull images from ECR and write logs to CloudWatch
-  - `lambda-log-parser-role` - For Lambda functions to read from S3 and write to OpenSearch
-  - `wazuh-manager-role` - For Wazuh EC2 instance to read CloudTrail logs from S3
-- **Policies:** All policies follow least-privilege principle with explicit resource ARNs (no wildcards except where required by AWS service)
-- **MFA Enforcement:** Root account MFA enabled; IAM users require MFA for console access

-### Compute/Storage
-- **ECS Cluster:** `devsecops-prod-cluster` using Fargate launch type
-- **ECR Repository:** `devsecops-api` with image scanning on push enabled
-- **S3 Buckets:**
-  - `cloudguardians-cloudtrail-logs` - CloudTrail logs with SSE-KMS encryption
-  - `cloudguardians-pipeline-artifacts` - CodePipeline artifacts with versioning enabled
-  - `cloudguardians-wazuh-logs` - Wazuh alert logs with lifecycle policy (90 days → Glacier)
-- **RDS:** PostgreSQL 15.4 instance (`db.t3.micro`) in private subnet with automated backups

-### Security/Logging Services
-- **GuardDuty:** Enabled in us-east-1 with findings exported to Security Hub and S3
-- **Security Hub:** Enabled with AWS Foundational Security Best Practices and CIS AWS Foundations Benchmark v1.4.0
-- **CloudTrail:** Organization trail `cloudguardians-org-trail` logging all management and data events to S3 with SSE-KMS encryption
-- **Config:** Enabled with rules for S3 bucket encryption, IAM password policy, and VPC Flow Logs
-- **Secrets Manager:** Storing RDS credentials with automatic 30-day rotation
-- **Systems Manager Parameter Store:** Storing non-sensitive configuration parameters

-### DevSecOps-Specific Services
-- **CodePipeline:** `devsecops-api-pipeline` with 5 stages (Source, Build, Test, Security Scan, Deploy)
-- **CodeBuild:** Build projects for application build, Trivy scanning, and Terraform validation
-- **CodeDeploy:** Blue/green deployment to ECS Fargate
-- **WAF:** Web ACL attached to Application Load Balancer with AWS Managed Rules (Core Rule Set, Known Bad Inputs)
+### Networking (How Computers Connect)
+Think of this as building the roads and neighborhoods for our system:

+- **VPC (Virtual Private Cloud):** A private network in AWS with IP range 10.0.0.0/16 in the US East region
+- **Subnets (Network Sections):**
+  - 2 public subnets (10.0.1.0/24, 10.0.2.0/24) in availability zones us-east-1a and us-east-1b - These can connect to the internet
+  - 2 private subnets (10.0.10.0/24, 10.0.11.0/24) in us-east-1a and us-east-1b - These cannot connect to the internet directly
+  - 2 database subnets (10.0.20.0/24, 10.0.21.0/24) in us-east-1a and us-east-1b - Special subnets just for databases
+- **Route Tables:** Different rules for how traffic flows in public, private, and database areas
+- **Internet Gateway:** Allows public subnets to access the internet
+- **NAT Gateway:** Lets private subnets access the internet indirectly (for updates, etc.)
+- **VPC Flow Logs:** Records all network traffic and sends it to CloudWatch for 30 days

+### IAM (Identity and Access Management)
+This is like giving different keys to different people - each person only gets access to what they need:

+- **Security Roles We Created:**
+  - `devsecops-pipeline-role` - Gives CodePipeline limited access to build, store, and run containers
+  - `ecs-task-execution-role` - Allows ECS tasks to get container images and send logs to CloudWatch
+  - `lambda-log-parser-role` - Lets Lambda functions read from S3 and write to OpenSearch
+  - `wazuh-manager-role` - Allows Wazuh server to read CloudTrail logs from S3
+- **Security Policies:** All permissions follow "least privilege" - only give access to specific resources, not everything
+- **MFA (Multi-Factor Authentication):** Root AWS account has extra security; all IAM users must use MFA to log in

+### Compute/Storage (Where Things Run and Data is Stored)
+- **ECS Cluster:** `devsecops-prod-cluster` using Fargate (serverless container service)
+- **ECR Repository:** `devsecops-api` with automatic security scanning when we push new container images
+- **S3 Buckets (File Storage):**
+  - `cloudguardians-cloudtrail-logs` - Stores CloudTrail logs with strong encryption
+  - `cloudguardians-pipeline-artifacts` - Stores build artifacts with version history
+  - `cloudguardians-wazuh-logs` - Stores security alerts, moves to cheaper storage after 90 days
+- **RDS Database:** PostgreSQL 15.4 (`db.t3.micro`) in private subnet with automatic backups

+### Security/Logging Services (Protection and Monitoring)
+- **GuardDuty:** AWS threat detection service in us-east-1, sends findings to Security Hub and S3
+- **Security Hub:** Central dashboard with AWS security best practices and CIS benchmarks v1.4.0
+- **CloudTrail:** Organization-wide logging of all management and data events to encrypted S3
+- **Config:** AWS service that checks if our resources follow security rules (encryption, passwords, etc.)
+- **Secrets Manager:** Safely stores database passwords with automatic rotation every 30 days
+- **Systems Manager Parameter Store:** Stores non-sensitive configuration settings

+### DevSecOps-Specific Services (Development and Security Tools)
+- **CodePipeline:** `devsecops-api-pipeline` with 5 stages: Source → Build → Test → Security Scan → Deploy
+- **CodeBuild:** Builds our application, scans for vulnerabilities, and validates infrastructure code
+- **CodeDeploy:** Safely deploys updates using blue/green strategy (test new version alongside old)
+- **WAF:** Web protection attached to load balancer with AWS security rules

 ## Code Structure